htfy96/htscheme/README.md

 class ParsersHelper
 {
     ParsersHelper();
-    void parse(ASTNode& astnode);
+    void parse(PASTNode astnode);
 };
 ```
-Provide a reference of `ASTNode` to an instance of `ParsersHelper::parse`, then `ParsersHelper` will call according `xxxASTParser::parse(ASTNode& parent, ParsersHelper& helper)` to recursively calculate the result of a subtree of AST with its root as `astnode`.
+Provide a smart pointer of `ASTNode` to an instance of `ParsersHelper::parse`, then `ParsersHelper` will call according `xxxASTParser::parse(PASTNode parent, ParsersHelper& helper)` to recursively calculate the result of a subtree of AST with its root as `astnode`.
 After `ParsersHelper::parse`, `astnode.type` will become `Simple`.
 If `astnode` is already a `Simple` node, nothing will be done.